 9. Greater Branson Area Trail System: In addition to the trails within the city limits, Branson has several in the outlying areas, including a wonderful 2.5-mile trail that connects from Dewey Short Visitor Center to the State Park Marina.
 Serious trail hikers should try the 11.5 mile White River Valley Trail System that includes four loops; bikes are also welcome on this trail, but be prepared for potential obstacles along the way.

-10. Independence Day Fireworks: On the 4th of July, you’ll find several fabulous - and free - displays of fireworks in the Branson area, including at Branson Landing, Chateau on the Lake Resort, Spa & Convention Center, Big Cedar Lodge, College of the Ozarks, and at the bridge in Kimberling City on Table Rock Lake.
+10. Independence Day Fireworks: On, or around, the 4th of July, you’ll find several fabulous - and free - displays of fireworks in the Branson area, including at Branson Landing, Chateau on the Lake Resort, Spa & Convention Center, Big Cedar Lodge, College of the Ozarks, and at the bridge in Kimberling City on Table Rock Lake.
 Fireworks at the Chateau and Big Cedar are primarily intended for folks staying in these hotels, however, the public is welcome, but please keep parking spaces open for their paying guests.

 11. Labor Day Fireworks: Big Cedar Lodge and Chateau on the Lake also blast off fireworks big time to celebrate Labor Day!
 These displays are free for everyone, just be courteous and don’t use parking spaces designated for their paying guests.